alopezag/runmap/README.md

 At the moment, the code assumes that the data is given in csv format.
 To get it from the Garmin, I use
 [python-ant-downloader][PAD] by
-Braiden Kindt, which gives me tcx data, which I then convert with [gpsbabel][GPSBABEL] with the following command
+**Braiden Kindt**, which gives me tcx data, which I then convert with [gpsbabel][GPSBABEL] with the following command

 `gpsbabel -t -i gtrnctr -f gpsdata.tcx -o unicsv -F gpsdata.csv`